iamirmasoud/iamirmasoud/README.md

 Welcome to my Github page!
 </h3>

-- 💻 I'm a Machine Learning Engineer focusing on Algorithmic Trading and Recommendation Systems.
+- 💻 I'm a Machine Learning Engineer who loves learning, developing software, and working on AI projects.
 - 📚 I have a Master's degree in Computer Engineering.
 - 💙 My interests are Machine Learning, Data Science, Reinforcement Learning, Deep Learning, etc.
 - 🎹 I enjoy playing the piano and listening to music.